LAGUNA NIGUEL, Calif. - A massive fire engulfed more than a dozen multimillion-dollar mansions near the Laguna Niguel area.

 EVACUATIONS AND SHELTERS

-Prior to most evacuations being lifted, residents in the following areas were ordered to evacuate due to the Coastal Fire:
+Prior to the evacuations being lifted, residents in the following areas were ordered to evacuate due to the Coastal Fire:

 - North of the intersection of Flying Cloud Drive and Pacific Island Drive